Why Can’t We Talk Anymore?

 America’s founding motto, “E pluribus unum” (from many, one) is fraying.
 No one would argue that we suffer from a lack of “pluribus” … Americans arguably hold a more diverse array of political opinions than at any time in our recent history, and this is generally healthy in a democracy.

 Rather, we risk losing the “unum,” the commonly accepted norms, systems, and institutions that are required for a highly pluralistic, democratic society to thrive.

 Many explanations are offered for America’s declining civic health:

-National pride and identity are being superceded by other affiliations.
-Following a post-World War II peak, when Americans and most others in the world saw the United States as an unambiguous "force for good," national pride and identity have succumbed to widespread self-scrutiny and been superceded by other affiliations that people value.
+- National pride and identity are being superseded by other affiliations.
+Following a post-World War II peak, when Americans and most others in the world saw the United States as an unambiguous “force for good,” national pride and identity have succumbed to widespread self-scrutiny and been superseded by other affiliations that people value.

 While acknowledging all of these trends, Civic Health Project focuses on a deeper, root cause set of explanatory factors: namely, the moral and cognitive drivers that underpin human beliefs, preferences, and behaviors.

 For several years, America’s increasing political polarization and deepening ideological fault lines have been studied by an array of leading academics from the fields of political science, sociology, psychology, and anthropology.

 Two areas of research come to the foreground, due to their explanatory power in describing how humans’ deep moral and cognitive characteristics steer our civic and political participation: